onthetunnel/Binance-Arbitrage-Bot/README.md

 # results

-The bot was earning about .3 ETH a day, from Jan - May of this year.
-When it stopped earning, it was very sudden, one day to the next.
-Currently, I'm not running it myself.
-It's mostly likely to more or less break even, though could perhaps still eke out a profit in periods of exceptional volatility with `expected_roi` set very high (over .004).
+The bot was doing very, consistently earning about .3 ETH a day, from Jan - May 2018, until one day it suddenly started more or less breaking even.
+This is still the case, though it could perhaps eke out a small profit in periods of exceptional volatility and with `expected_roi` set fairly high (over .004).

 # donate